nemild/smart-contract-best-practices/smart-contracts.md

   - manage the amount of money at risk (rate limiting, maximum usage)
   - fix and iterate on the code when errors are discovered
   - provide superuser privileges to a party or many parties for contract administration
+  - have an orderly wind down process if the unthinkable happens

 - **Conduct a thoughtful and carefully staged rollout**
   - Test contracts thoroughly, adding in all newly discovered failure cases